Carpetprofessor.com - How to choose new carpet and flooring like a pro!

 What If My Carpet Is Installed Wrong?
 Who Should I Call?

-• Will anyone accept responsibility and resolve your complaint?
+• Who will accept responsibility and resolve my complaint?

-• Can you get a quick remedy without weeks of calling with no response?
+• Can I get a quick remedy without waiting weeks with no response?

 • What if the installer disappears or moves away?